WildChickenUniversity/WildChickenUniversity/.github/ISSUE_TEMPLATE/apply.md

 Dear WCU,

-I want to register and become a Wild Chicken University Alumni, I understand that I would not receive educational benenit from WCU and have read the [Disclaimer](https://wcu.edu.pl/pages/disclaimer)
+I want to register and become a Wild Chicken University Alumni.

+I understand that I would not receive educational benenit from WCU and have read the [Disclaimer](https://wcu.edu.pl/pages/disclaimer) carefully.

 Regards,
 <YourID>